 What is a pool skimmer?

-A pool needs to draw in pool water from somewhere in order to send it around the filter system to clear out any dirt and keep the water clean.
+A swimming pool needs to draw in pool water from somewhere in order to send it around the filter system to clear out any dirt and keep the water clean.
 In most pools that takes place within the pool skimmer.